1 / 4

-Sprawling metropolises are not typically the first place you'd look for immersive wildlife experiences but Auckland has something up its sleeve - or off its shores to be more precise.
+Sprawling metropolises are not typically where you'd expect to find immersive wildlife experiences like whale watching, dolphin encounters and rare seabird watching on offer.
+But Auckland has something up its sleeve - or off its shores to be more precise.

 The body of water lying east of Auckland known as the Hauraki Gulf is teeming with wonders of the living natural kind.
 Multitudes of marine creatures call the gulf and its islands home, including rare seabirds, a great diversity of fish species and a wealth of both migrant and resident dolphins and whales known collectively as cetaceans.